https://www.lauren-lane.com/blog/authentic-bolognese

 Pancetta and Parma Ham: The Secret to That Extra Yum

 Now, let’s talk about one of the best parts of authentic Bolognese—the pancetta or Parma ham.
-These cured meats add an irresistible depth to the sauce.
+Cured meats add depth and a naturally saltiness to the sauce.
 Pancetta gives it a salty richness, while Parma ham adds a slightly more delicate flavor.
-Both melt into the sauce as it cooks, making it extra flavorful.

 In the American version, people often skip this step or sub in bacon, but trust me, you want the pancetta or Parma ham for that real Bolognese experience.
 Bacon is just too smoky for this dish—it’s all about that slow, savory build-up.
 The Simili Sisters would definitely approve!